abdelrahman-tarek-0/Discord-Cloud-Database/README.md

 const DiscordDatabase = require("discord-cloud-database");
 const discordDatabase = new DiscordDatabase(TOKEN?,channelIdMap?);

-// uploadFile take 3 arguments
+// uploadFile takes 3 arguments

 // the first arg
 /*
-*    the first argument is the file (buffer | stream) file buffer is the file content saved in memory as a buffer file Stream is the file content saved in memory as a stream stream is useful when you want to upload a file that is too big to be saved in memory as a buffer usually when you want to upload videos or zip files
+*    The first argument is the file (buffer | stream) file buffer is the file content saved in memory as a buffer file Stream is the file content saved in memory as a stream stream is useful when you want to upload a file that is too big to be saved in memory as a buffer usually when you want to upload videos or zip files
-*    the first argument is required
+*    The first argument is required
 */

 // the second arg
 /*
-*    the second argument is the file name (string) this is the name of the file that will be saved in the database
+*    The second argument is the file name (string) this is the name of the file that will be saved in the database
-*    the second argument is required
+*    The second argument is required
 */

 // the third arg
 /*
-*   the third argument is the channel (object) this is the channel that the file will be uploaded to the channel object has 2 properties
+*   The third argument is the channel (object) this is the channel that the file will be uploaded to the channel object has 2 properties
         name: the name of the channel in the channelIdMap